 Though I-House continues to be a leader in promoting diversity and has welcomed women since day one, it is still an institution that exists within the confines of time.
 In 1942 America, women, and other disenfranchised communities (primarily black and indigenous people of color), were often subjugated and not in positions of power.
 Celestine is only represented in these archives because of the extraordinary circumstances of the time—while the men fought abroad, women went to work at home.

 Hulton Archive / Getty Images

 And though World War II significantly altered gender roles, women were still women.
-Reflecting these values, in this Archive and elsewhere, Celestine Mott is often referred to by her husband’s name, “Mrs. John Mott” (for this reason, it took me a month to find her obituary).
-In the Archives at I-House, I have only located two photographs of Celestine, and one image captures her serving tea.
-In addition, during the three years Celestine served as acting Director, beyond a few mentions regarding administrative matters and her signature as the recording secretary, Celestine is largely absent from the Archives.
-She appears again in the Board of Trustees Meeting Minutes on October 23, 1945, when she steps down as the Director of I-House–when, like many other men returning from the war, John L. Mott resumed his post.
-In the minutes, Trustee Chauncey Belknap speaks of Celestine’s tenure:
+Reflecting these values, in our collections and elsewhere, Celestine Mott is often referred to by her husband’s name, “Mrs. John Mott” (for this reason, it took me a month to find her obituary).
+In the Archives, I have only located two photographs of Celestine, and one image captures her serving tea.
+During the three years Celestine served as acting Director, beyond a few mentions regarding administrative matters and her signature as the recording secretary, Celestine is largely absent from board books.
+She appears on October 23, 1945, when she steps down as the Director of I-House.
+Like many other men returning from the war, John L. Mott resumed his post.
+However, it is clear that during her brief tenure, Celestine was admired and respected.
+Trustee Chauncey Belknap remarked: